Patient education: Multiple myeloma symptoms, diagnosis, and staging (Beyond the Basics)

 Genetic and chromosomal tests — Specialized tests may reveal genetic or chromosomal abnormalities of the plasma cells in individuals with MM.
 The results of these tests are helpful for predicting the response to treatment and survival.

-Criteria for diagnosis — The diagnosis of multiple myeloma requires the following:
+Criteria for diagnosis — The diagnosis of MM requires the following:

 ●A bone marrow aspirate or biopsy showing that at least 10 percent of the cells are plasma cells or the presence of a plasma cell tumor (called a plasmacytoma), plus at least one of the following two features:

 •Evidence of damage to the body as a result of the plasma cell growth, such as severe bone damage, kidney failure, anemia, or high calcium in the blood, and/or

 MULTIPLE MYELOMA STAGING AND PROGNOSIS